-Traditional wedding and engagement rings for men are understated, to say the least.
+Traditional wedding and engagement rings for guys are understated, so much so most people ask “Do men even wear engagement rings?.
 Usually they are just a plain gold or silver band that hasn’t changed or evolved stylistically since the last century.
 In a heterosexual relationship, the woman will usually be proposed to with an elevated silver or gold ring with a priceless stone, whereas the man’s ring is essentially an afterthought.
-Often, a spouse won’t even pick her husband’s ring.
-Instead, he’ll order something relatively inexpensive on his own accord.
+Often, a spouse won’t even pick her husband’s ring and instead say “Do guys wear engagement rings?” .
+Instead, the groom will order something relatively inexpensive on his own accord.

 But you don’t have to go with the grain.
 There are countless ways to make your engagement or wedding rings stand out.
 Here are a few special ideas for same-sex couples looking for engagement rings that have more style and flare than average.
 And remember – these are just tips to get you started.
 Ultimately, you have the power of what you and your partner choose to invest in and wear.

-Before we dive in, a short history lesson will help us understand the meaning behind engagement rings and their initial purpose.
+Before we dive in, a short history lesson will help us understand the meaning and the purpose of engagement rings.
 Although the Egyptians are often credited with inventing the engagement ring as we see it today, it is actually the Greeks who popularized the tradition.
 And far before their time, there is evidence that engagement rings even existed in ancient Rome.
 We’ve lived through (literally) thousands of years of people showing commitment in this tangible way.